buildspace/buildspace-projects/Polygon_ENS/en/Section_0/Lesson_1_Lets_Make_Some_Domains.md

 ### 💎 Earning an NFT

 When you reach the end of this project, you'll earn an NFT.

+You'll only be eligible for the NFT if you finish it within 60 days of signing up!
+So make sure you schedule time to finish, you got this!

+**Once you finish the project, you'll get the NFT airdropped within 7 days**

 Here's what it looks like:

 [Loom](https://www.loom.com/share/b3a0185f02ac4c63ab411288c2df4a30)